tylerthomasallen/docs/src/pages/web/text-me-the-app.md

 ### Why have the SMS links sent from Text Me The App expired?

-All links links generated from the Text Me the App feature will expire after 7 days.
+All links links generated from the Text Me The App feature will expire after 7 days.